johwiltb/Crawler/WebCrawler/src/README.txt

 application will then print the results of the search back out to the user.

+Current information about the project as follows:
+For policy following, the crawler obeys Disallow tags for all crawlers listed.
+This is because the crawler is not known as of yet, and I would rather be safe than sorry.

+Known Issues/Limitations:
+- Does not correctly crawl URLs with changing subdomains.
+Strictly crawls URLs after the domain.
+- Does not understand non-standard robots.txt extensions.
+- Probably more!

 JRE -> JavaSE-1.7
 IDE -> Eclipse Kepler
 File list: